Trump Froze Aid To Guatemala. Now Programs Are Shutting Down

 The reason: A decision in April by President Donald Trump to freeze $450 million in U.S. foreign aid to Guatemala, Honduras and El Salvador — the so-called Northern Triangle — over what he described as their failure to stem the outflow of northbound migrants.

-In 2018, at least 116,000 Guatemalans across the southern U.S. border — more than from any other country except Mexico.
+In 2018, at least 116,000 Guatemalans crossed the southern U.S. border — more than from any other country except Mexico.
 Its people were fleeing rural poverty, food insecurity, climate change and drug-related violence.
 Over the last few decades, the U.S. government has sought to remedy these internal problems by channeling hundreds of millions of dollars through dozens of local and international nongovernmental organizations that carry out development and humanitarian programs on its behalf.

 The months since the freeze was announced have been chaotic for those groups, which in the Northern Triangle usually rely on the U.S. for the lion's share of their operating budget.
 Now, as their coffers run dry, they're scaling back programs or ending them early, shuttering their offices and laying off dozens of staff.
 And from the highlands to gang-ravaged urban neighborhoods, as America closes down its foreign aid operation in this region, people like Marroquín are being left stranded.